Logo

 Conclusion

 Developing software for embedded systems is quite a challenge.
 A developer has to implement all the required functionality while taking into account multiple device limitations and securing the software from attacks.
-Threats may come from various sources and channels, so fitting protection against all of them into a microprocessor and a tiny amount of memory may seem impossible.
+Threats may come from various sources and channels, so ensuring protection against all of them with a microprocessor and a tiny amount of memory may seem impossible.

 Tell us about